Alcohol Use Disorder

 Elias Dakwar and the team at Columbia University have explored the effects of using intravenously administered ketamine to treat AUD.
 In their double-blind placebo-controlled study, a single ketamine infusion in tandem with motivational enhancement therapy to treat AUD found that ketamine significantly increased the likelihood of abstinence, delayed the time to relapse, and reduced the likelihood of heavy drinking days compared with midazolam.

-Interviews with participants (n=12) in a trial investigating the effects of ketamine in AUD identified a number of common themes amongst the participants.
-Subjective feelings of dissociation and detachment from one’s sense of self and physical body were accompanied by seemingly paradoxical feelings of connectedness with the universe and of decreased self-importance and self-absorption, which led to a transformation of the patients’ self-reported relationship to alcohol.
+Interviews with participants (n=12) in a trial investigating the effects of ketamine in AUD identified several common themes amongst the participants.
+Subjective feelings of dissociation and detachment from one’s sense of self and physical body were accompanied by seemingly paradoxical feelings of connectedness with the universe and of decreased self-importance and self-absorption, which transformed the patients’ self-reported relationship to alcohol.

 MDMA

-After making a case for utilizing MDMA-assisted therapy for the treatment of alcohol disorder in 2017, Ben Sessa and colleagues carried out the world’s first clinical trial investigating the safety and tolerability of MDMA in patients with alcohol use disorder.
+After making a case for utilizing MDMA-assisted therapy to treat alcohol disorder in 2017, Ben Sessa and colleagues conducted the world’s first clinical trial investigating the safety and tolerability of MDMA in patients with AUD.

 Published in 2021, this trial found that not only was MDMA well tolerated by participants (n=13), alcohol consumption at nine months post-trial was 18.7 units per week compared to 130.6 units per week before the trial began.
 While placebo-controlled trials are needed, the findings of this study emphasize the potential of MDMA for substance use disorders.